dgmiller/portfolio/README.md

 ## Market Segmentation

 One method of customer segmentation relies on feature vectors and graph theory models.

-We can construct a representation of a graph by using the similarity matrix already computed in the recommender object.
+Using the same features described above in the product recommendation section, the network of customers can be represented as a matrix where the similarity between customers forms a weak or strong connection, depending on the cosine similarity.

-Then we can use Markov Clustering to find the groups that are most connected.
+The Markov Clustering Algorithm breaks down weak connections between companies and identifies clusters of similar customers.
+This effectively segments the market as demonstrated below.

 ```python
 R = t.recommender('../data/example.csv')